dronzal/ASAP/README.md

 <details>
 <summary>Voice Commands / Text-2-Speech</summary>
 <p>
 The speech recognition is done by a service of Google.
-At first an own model
+At first, an own model
 was trained, however this was not satisfying.
 Not a single word was recognised
 properly.
 By using the service of Google a more reliable result is obtained,
-however there is still room for improvement.
+however there is still some room for improvement.

 #### Disclaimer
 This code makes use of an existing service of Google.